Wyoming Court Records

 Do Sealed Records Show up In Wyoming Background Checks?

 No, sealed or expunged records do not show up in Wyoming standard background checks.
 An expungement order in the state mandates that expunged records should be removed from law enforcement databases.
 Therefore, expunged records are unavailable on background checks.
-Also, the individuals who have expunged their criminal records are not required to disclose the expunged conviction to members of the public, including employers, landlords, and housing agents.
+Additionally, individuals who have expunged their criminal records are not required to disclose the expunged conviction to the public, including employers, landlords, and housing agents.

 Who Can See Sealed Criminal Records in Wyoming

 Wyoming law enforcement agencies can access sealed or expunged criminal records.
 An expungement order closes a criminal record in court databases and removes it from law enforcement databases.
 However, they remain visible to law enforcement agencies for official reasons.
-Further, if the expunged criminal conviction was documented in newspaper articles or blogs, it may still be available to the public.
+Furthermore, if the expunged criminal conviction was reported in newspaper articles or blogs, it may still be accessible to the public.

 How to Obtain Sealed Records in Wyoming